Connections > Amazon SageMaker Lakehouse connection properties > Prerequisites

 Prerequisites

-Before you create an Amazon SageMaker Lakehouse connection, you need to create IAM policies with the minimum required permissions to interact with Apache Iceberg tables managed by AWS Glue Catalog or S3 table catalog.
+Before you create an Amazon SageMaker Lakehouse connection, you need to create IAM policies with the minimum required permissions to interact with Apache Iceberg tables managed by AWS Glue Catalog or S3 tables catalog.

 Create minimal IAM policies

-You need to create IAM policies with the minimum required permissions to interact with Apache Iceberg tables managed by AWS Glue Catalog or S3 table catalog.
+You need to create IAM policies with the minimum required permissions to interact with Apache Iceberg tables managed by AWS Glue Catalog or S3 tables catalog.
 For more information on configuring these policies, refer to the AWS documentation.

 Minimum policy for Amazon Athena